 Low-Income Education Opportunities

-We must provide students with an affordable education that doesn't burden them with unmanageable debt.
+We must provide students with an affordable education that does not burden them with unmanageable debt.
 The exponentially rising costs of education are unsustainable.
-Investing in our young children under 200% FPL (Federal Poverty Guidelines) will substantially impact our budgetary spending for the better, and will provide a net saving on P-12 expenditures.
-It's time we stop treating education as a privilege for the elite and invest in giving students a quality education that does not break the bank.
+Investing in our young children under 200% FPL (Federal Poverty Guidelines) will substantially impact our budgetary spending for the better and will provide a net saving on P-12 expenditures.
+It is time we stop treating education as a privilege for the elite and invest in giving students a quality education that does not break the bank.

-Low-income students should not be deterred from gaining further education based on their parent's income.
+Low-income students should be able to gain further education based on their parent's income.
 Providing a quality education for all students is an expensive public investment.
-However, quality education for all students yields significant benefits for public and private industries alike.
+However, quality education for all students significantly benefits public and private industries.
 Unfortunately, many school systems fall short of the resources and capital required to deliver on the promise of public education.
 Dr. Bob supports community organizations that offer mentoring, internships, apprenticeships, vocational programs, and career-related education for students in secondary schools and state-supported higher education.

-Dr. Bob believes every child has a right to quality public education that puts them on a path to compete worldwide.
-Investing in our future as a community requires us to ensure that we provide our children with a 21st-century education.
-This effort includes early education, STEAM programs, college that doesn't leave students in paralyzing debt, and continuing education that retools adults as technology changes.
+Bob believes every child has a right to quality public education that puts them on a path to compete worldwide.
+Investing in our future as a community requires us to provide our children with a 21st-century education.
+This effort includes early education, STEAM programs, colleges that do not leave students in paralyzing debt, and continuing education that retools adults as technology changes.

 For students, there is a significant correlation between test scores and socioeconomic status, paired with the parent's level of education.
 We must pay attention to this correlation if we genuinely desire to educate all children in our district.
 Many students exceed expectations due to strategic effort and teacher excellence.
 Dr. Bob strongly believes the dynamic between the teacher and the student is the critical X-factor that often changes the odds and alters outcomes.

-We must advance and sustain new models of alternative education for non-traditional students, those with individual education plans (IEPs), or those who respond positively to different methods of learning.
-We must enable public school systems to provide students individual, flexible, and structured educational experiences designed to enhance their academic growth and foster lifelong learning.
+We must advance and sustain new models of alternative education for non-traditional students, those with individual education plans (IEPs), or those who respond positively to different learning methods.
+We must enable public school systems to provide students with individual, flexible, and structured educational experiences to enhance their academic growth and foster lifelong learning.

 Quality Choices (Charter Schools)

 Parents want and deserve the ability to make wise, informed decisions.
 However, supporting alternative educational options (i.e., charter schools) should not equate to handicapping public schools.
-The intent of these alternative educational options was simply to start something that would ultimately benefit traditional public schools.
-The aspiration was to do something extraordinary on which our public schools could build.
+Initially, the founders of alternative education intended to build systems that benefit traditional public schools.
+The aspiration was to do something extraordinary on which our public schools could build.d

-Charter schools were intended to be hubs of innovation, and Dr. Bob plans to ensure that the current debate is productive for all of our youth.
+Charter schools should be innovation hubs, and Bob plans to ensure the current debate is productive for our youth.
 Traditional public schools will remain the primary means by which quality education options for all students are delivered and ensured.